Lephar/Kernel/README.md

 make olddefconfig
 ```

 Then compile the Linux kernel and configured modules with all the available threads.
-This is equivalent to calling `vmlinux`, `modules` and `bzImage` separately:
+This is equivalent to calling `make` with `vmlinux`, `modules` and `bzImage` separately:
 ```
 make -j$(nproc) all
 ```